levintp/observer/README.md

 An `api_spec` section specifies a set of configuration options regarding the REST API, specifically connection settings.

-Note: The REST API component has 2 endpoints:
+Note: Unlike most other components, the REST API component has 2 endpoints:
-- The RPC endpoint, defined by the `port` option, serves as an internal endpoint for communication between components of the system.
+- The RPC endpoint, defined by the `port` option, serves as an internal endpoint for communication between components of the Observer system.
-- The REST API endpoint, defiend by the `rest_port` option, serves as as an exported API for users to control and query the system.
+- The REST API endpoint, defined by the `rest_port` option, serves as as an exported API for users to control and query the Observer system.

 ```yaml
 # The hostname of the REST API instance.